Monster on the Campus: Reception

 Many of the more recent reviews have centered on the monster/caveman/ape-man makeup.
 Warren writes, "The mask is unconvincing, with tiny shell-like teeth and a built-in scowl; it resembles similar Universal-International over-the-head masks of the period, as seen in Abbott and Costello Meet Dr. Jekyll and Mr. Hyde, Tarantula and other outings".
 Bryan Senn notes that keeping the monster off-camera until near the end of the film is a good idea, as it adds a "bit of build-up and mystery", but doing so "only makes the rubbery mask and hirsute padded shoulders (making him look like a simian linebacker) that much more disappointing when finally revealed".

 But reviews have noted more than just makeup.
-Phil Hardy writes that "cinematographer [Russel] Metty and special effects man [Clifford] Stine make the most of the ape-man's path of destruction through the campus but the script lacks any sparkle".
+Phil Hardy writes that "cinematographer [Russell] Metty and special effects man [Clifford] Stine make the most of the ape-man's path of destruction through the campus but the script lacks any sparkle".
 Senn calls the film "visually flat, with the 'action' taking place in labs, offices and cabins, and with exteriors consisting of one back-lot hillside".
 And Warren says that the film is "hampered by trivial locations and drab sets.
 The film has no arresting images.
 The best [Arnold] can come up with is a swift glance the ape-man gives a mirror before smashing it and one shot of a woman dangling by her hair from a tree".
 In summary, he calls the film "routine, unimaginative and foolish ...
 Jack Arnold's worst science fiction film".

 But not every reviewer disliked Monster on the Campus.
 Critic Ken Hanke wrote that "part of the charm of this little movie is that the monster is so hokey.
 No, it's not classic horror, but it's a good bit of fun".
 He gave the film a score of 4.5 out of 5 stars.

-Popularity with the public is harder to judge.
-The film holds a 5.8/10 from 1,111 votes on the Internet Movie Database and a low 22% from 270 viewers at the film review aggregator website Rotten Tomatoes.